omarellbidi/ai-trading-bot/README.md

 ## License

-MIT License - see LICENSE file for details
+BSD 2-Clause - see LICENSE file for details